namitopier/blenderRecommenderSystem/README.md

 The project employs an intelligent combination of context override and mouse tracking to address the challenge of repeated operations triggered by mouse movements.
 This strategy ensures accurate tracking and prevents disruption to the user's experience.

 Detecting whether new operations were performed by the user presents challenges, particularly when the modal operator component tracks mouse movement.
-This results in repeated executions, even when no new operation occurred, as the method to extract the last operation from Blender's internal cache is invoked again.
+This results in repeated executions, even when no new operation occurs, as the method to extract the last operation from Blender's internal cache is invoked again.
 Addressing this issue involves using context override to extract information from the "info" area in the Blender user interface.

-Every time a new operation occurs, a new line appears in the "info" area, describing the user's chosen properties and values.
+Every time a new operation happens, a new line appears in the "info" area, describing the user's chosen properties and values.
 However, accessing these values requires the "info" area to be open in the Blender HUD, which may seem impractical.
 Context override comes to the rescue by allowing the replacement of an already opened area with the "info" area and then swiftly switching back to the previous area.
 Mouse tracking helps identify the active area, preventing interference with the user experience.

 Despite initial concerns about performance, extensive testing demonstrates the efficiency of this method, handling up to 1000 operations copied from the "info" area without compromising system performance.